Candelario, Tigers complete sweep of Twins with 7-0 win

 UP NEXT

-Twins: Minnesota plays the Chicago White Sox in a doubleheader on Monday.
+Twins: Minnesota plays the White Sox in a doubleheader on Monday.
 Griffin Jax (1-1, 8.66 ERA) and Jose Berrios (7-3, 3.48) are scheduled to start for the Twins.

 Tigers: Detroit hosts the Texas Rangers for a four-game series starting on Monday.
 Casey Mize (5-5, 3.59) is scheduled to start for the Tigers in the opener against Kyle Gibson (6-1, 2.29).